kopiro/whatever2telegram/README.md

 - `fetchInterval`: how often (in seconds) data should be fetched
 - `name`: name of the module
 - `args`: arguments to pass to the modules
+- `mapper?`: JS function to invoke to parse the response and return an array of elements
 - `description`: unique identifier for this configuration
 - `filter?`: filter function that could filter data before being sent
 - `attributes?`: filter function for attributes, too minimize payload and diffs